selmeci/dgraph-tonic/README.md

 [![Latest Version](https://img.shields.io/crates/v/dgraph-tonic.svg)](https://crates.io/crates/dgraph-tonic)
 [![Docs](https://docs.rs/dgraph-tonic/badge.svg)](https://docs.rs/dgraph-tonic)

-dGraph async Rust client which communicates with the server using [gRPC](https://grpc.io/)  build with [Tonic](https://github.com/hyperium/tonic).
+Dgraph async Rust client which communicates with the server using [gRPC](https://grpc.io/)  build with [Tonic](https://github.com/hyperium/tonic).

 Before using this client, it is highly recommended to go through [tour.dgraph.io] and [docs.dgraph.io] to understand how to run and work with Dgraph.